Charles Townshend (British Army officer): March to Baghdad

 Townshend had learned from aerial reconnaissance that Nureddin Pasha had dug in with about 8,000 Turkish infantrymen from Anatolia and about 3,000 Arabs recruited locally.
 Townshend's plans called for the Minimum Force (Column B) to attack the strongest Ottoman position, while the Principle Mass (Column A) was to encircle the Ottoman position and attack from the rear.
-At Kut, he sent his "Principle Mass" at a weak point in the Ottoman lines, only for General Hoghton, who was commanding the "Principle Mass", to get lost in the desert during a night advance.
+At Kut, he sent his "Principle Mass" at a weak point in the Ottoman lines, only for Brigadier-General Hoghton, who was commanding the "Principle Mass", to get lost in the desert during a night advance.
 Townshend's diversionary force of the Dorset Regiment and the 117th Mahrattas, which was supposed to distract the Ottoman forces, instead ended up taking the entire weight of the Ottoman counter-attack, which at times came close to crushing the Anglo-Indian force.
 Townshend later wrote that "The whole point of the Mass on the enemy's weakest point was thus lost and it went near to costing us the battle".

 Facing disaster, the "luck of the Townshends" then came into play; General Hoghton finally found the Ottoman camp and attacked from the rear, leading to a collapse of the Ottoman forces.
 The Sikh soldiers of the 22nd Punjab went about enthusiastically killing as many Muslims as they could during that attack.
 The Anglo-Indian forces had taken such heavy losses at Kut that Townshend was unable to order a pursuit of the retreating Ottoman Army.
 He lost 1,229 killed and wounded, and owing to the poor medical care, most of the wounded were to die in the following days.
 The smell of the wounded flesh and human excrement, together with the lack of tents for sheltering the wounded (who were left to lie out in the open), attracted vast hordes of flies which mercilessly tormented the wounded, dying soldiers.
 There was such a shortage of splints to treat smashed limbs that the medical officers had to break apart the wooden cases of Johnny Walker whisky to provide makeshift splints.

 After his victory, Townshend issued a bombastic press release which claimed that "The Battle of Kut-al-Amara can be said to have been one of the most important in the history of the British Army in India!".
 After this, the campaign's objectives were extended to encompass the town of Kut-al-Amara, further up the river, which was captured after a set-piece battle on 28 September 1915.
 The victorious passage of the campaign received much coverage in the British Empire's press, which was encouraged by a British Government anxious for good war news for the public to counteract the military difficulties it was experiencing in Europe on the Western Front and at Gallipoli.
 Strachan in a 2000 interview stated: